croaky/blog/articles/block-etc-hosts.md

-# Block Ads with /etc/hosts
+# Block with /etc/hosts

-I run a shell script on my laptop to block ads at the DNS host level.
+I run a shell script on my laptop to block ads, trackers, and malicious websites at the DNS host level.
 I also use 1.1.1.1 as the DNS resolver on my laptop and phone.
 This article describes why, alternatives, and trade-offs.